Jumping Jacks

 Jumping Jacks is a 1952 American semi-musical comedy film starring the comedy team of Martin and Lewis.
 The film was directed by Norman Taurog, and released by Paramount Pictures.
 It was one of the military comedies that marked the duo's early career.
-Brigadier General Frank Dern, Deputy Chief of the US Army's Information Office praised Jumping Jacks as something that would "contribute to troop morale within the Army."
+Brigadier General Frank Dorn, Deputy Chief of the US Army's Information Office praised Jumping Jacks as something that would "contribute to troop morale within the Army."

 Plot

 United States Army Corporal Chick Allen is a paratrooper preparing a show with other soldiers.
-The general, however, was unhappy with the quality of past shows and is threatening to eliminate them unless the quality improves, which is why Chick has invited his former partner, Hap Smith, to help out.
+The general, however, is unhappy with the quality of past shows and is threatening to eliminate them unless the quality improves, which is why Chick has invited his former partner, Hap Smith, to help out.

 Hap, who has continued their nightclub act with a new partner, Betsy Carter, poses as a soldier so that he can do one performance with the general in the audience.
 The show impresses the general so much that he arranges for the show (including Hap) to tour other camps.
 Fearing a court-martial, Chick and the rest of the performers pass Hap off as Private "Dogface" Dolan, while the real "Dogface" goes into hiding.

-Hap undergoes paratrooper training to keep up the ruse, but he is very accident prone.
-However, it works to his benefit as everything he does inadvertently is the "correct military conduct".
+Hap undergoes paratrooper training to keep up the ruse but he is very accident prone.
+However, inadvertently, it works to his benefit as everything he does is seen as "correct military conduct".
 The top sergeant takes notice and praises him.